 To deforst, place in the refrigator the night before.
 Alternatively you could defrost it in the microwave in a few minutes.

 I hope you enjoy this Roasted Creamy Cherry Tomato Sauce – it’s one of my favorite Summer recipes!
+And if you’re looking to add a kick, check out my Spicy Tomato Sauce with added in jalapeño peppers.

 Need more Tomato Recipes?